- Violent Deaths

 Purpose and Organization of This Report

-Indicators of School Crime and Safety: 2015 is the 18th in a series of reports produced since 1998 by the National Center for Education Statistics (NCES) and the Bureau of Justice Statistics (BJS) that present the most recent data available on school crime and student safety.
-Although the data presented in this report are the most recent data available at the time of publication, the data do not cover the most recent two or more school years are not covered due to data processing timelines.
+Indicators of School Crime and Safety: 2017 is the 20th in a series of reports produced since 1998 by the National Center for Education Statistics (NCES) and the Bureau of Justice Statistics (BJS) that present the most recent data available on school crime and student safety.
+Although the data presented in this report are the most recent available at the time of publication, the most recent two or more school years are not covered due to data processing timelines.
 The report is not intended to be an exhaustive compilation of school crime and safety information, nor does it attempt to explore reasons for crime and violence in schools.
 Rather, it is designed to provide a brief summary of information from an array of data sources and to make data on national school crime and safety accessible to policymakers, educators, parents, and the general public.

-Indicators of School Crime and Safety: 2015 is organized into sections that delineate specific concerns to readers, starting with a description of the most serious violent crimes.
+Indicators of School Crime and Safety: 2017 is organized into sections that delineate specific concerns to readers.
 The sections cover violent deaths; nonfatal student and teacher victimization; school environment; fights, weapons, and illegal substances; fear and avoidance; discipline, safety, and security measures; and campus safety and security.
 This year's report also includes a spotlight section on topics related to security staff in K–12 public schools, teacher training on school safety and discipline, and school environment and student learning.
-Each section contains a set of indicators that, taken together, aim to describe a distinct aspect of school crime and safety.
+Each section contains a set of indicators that, taken together, describe a distinct aspect of school crime and safety.
 Where available, data on crimes that occur outside of school grounds are offered as a point of comparison.1 Supplemental tables for each indicator provide more detailed breakouts and standard errors for estimates.
 A reference section and a glossary of terms appear at the end of the report.

 Also included in this year's report are references to publications relevant to each indicator that the reader may want to consult for additional information or analyses.
 These references can be found in the "For more information" sidebars at the bottom of each indicator.